-- a) Quality, productivity and the profitability of its activities are as important as the safety and health of the people participating in the value chain.
+- a) Quality, productivity and the profitability of its activities are as important as the safety and health (both physical and mental) of the people participating in the value chain, including their emotional, psychological and social well-being.
 All of the foregoing are permanent and basic objectives of the Group. - b) The safety of such people must always prevail.
-The prevention of work-related injuries and health impairments can be achieved by allocating resources and training to this end. - c) The integration of occupational safety and health in all business processes is a basic principle of effectiveness and efficiency and of collective responsibility.
+The prevention of work-related injuries and health impairments can be achieved by allocating resources and training to this end. - c) The integration of occupational safety and health in all business processes is a basic principle of effectiveness and efficiency and of collective responsibility. - d) The understanding of health as a state of complete physical, mental and social well-being, promoting mental health through actions that create environments and living conditions that nurture mental health and allow people to adopt and maintain healthy lifestyles.